What is a fire risk assessment?

-How do I get a Fire Risk Assessment?
+How do I obtain a fire risk assessment?

 Where can I find more information?